Fu22y5hep/legal-writer/detailed_instructions.md

 - Test responsive behaviors across different devices and screen sizes.
 - Integrate with backend APIs for data fetching and state management.

-**Note:** The detailed instructions are a starting point, and the final implementation may differ slightly based on the specific requirements of the Legal Writer project.
+**Note:** The detailed instructions are a starting point, and the final implementation may differ slightly based on the specific requirements of the Legal Writer project.git commit -m "feat: add project navigation and clickable project cards

+- Enhanced ProjectCard with navigation functionality
+- Added unique IDs to mock project data
+- Updated project cards to be clickable
+- Maintained consistent project data across pages"